Scientific: Olea europaea

 USDA 9-11 (arid and semi arid regions only)

-Landscape Use: Olive is a tree for Mediterranean, xeric, or oasis design themes, residential, commercial, or industrial plantings, not a good shade tree
+Landscape Use: Olive is a tree for Mediterranean, xeric, or oasis design themes, residential, commercial, or industrial plantings, not a good shade tree, but sometimes used as a "parking lot shade tree" because it's so tough.
+Dwarf cultivars are used as landscape shrubs.

-Growth Habit: Slow to moderate growth rate to 30' to 50' in height with near equal spread, profuse basal suckering is common
+Growth Habit: Evergreen, woody, perennial multi-trunk tree, slow to moderate growth rate to 30 to 50 feet in height with near equal spread, profuse basal suckering is common.
+With age, olive trees will form a pronounced trunk flare.

-Foliage/texture: Small elliptic to lanceolate leaves with prominent midvein, gray-green above to silver white underneath due to tomentose hairs, medium-fine texture
+Foliage/Texture: Small, elliptic to lanceolate leaves with prominent midvein, gray-green above to silver white underneath due to tomentose hairs, less than 2 inches long; medium-fine texture.

-Flowers & fruits: Male flowers yellow and in panicles, followed by smaller, greenish yellow female flowers, Spring, male flowers fragrant and allergenic, fruit is oblong, black to 1.5" long stains, must be leached to be edible, high oil content
+Flowers & Fruits: Male flowers yellow and in panicles, followed by smaller, greenish yellow female flowers, Spring, male flowers fragrant and allergenic, fruit is oblong, black to 1.5 inch long stains, must be leached to be edible, high oil content

 Light: Full sun